metadan/Import-XML-feed/README.md

 **Features of the Activity log page include the following:**

-1. PAGINATION - load more pagination for loading log entries via Ajax.
+1. PAGINATION - You have the posibility to check each selected node
 2. CLEARING LOGS - You have the possibility to clear log entries per post type or you can clear all log entries at once.
 3. EXPORT - You have the possibility to export your log as a .csv file
-4. GROUPING - Activity log entries are grouped by post type and subsequently the logs are grouped by post.
+4. GROUPING - Activity log entries are grouped by post type and subsequently the logs are grouped by <post class=""></post>